|

 ![]() |

-Overnight accommodation is available in Kozlodyu.
-Leavin Kozloduy you will see a sign pointing a Road Camp Motel.
-Kozloduy is known with the nuclear power plant having 2 x 1000 MWA powerful reactors as well.
-To take photos in the region is forbidden, so it is not mine, I found it by GOOGLE. |
+Overnight accommodations are available in Kozlodyu.
+Leavin Kozloduy you will see a sign pointing to accommodations at Road Camp Motel.
+Kozloduy has a nuclear power plant, having 2 x 1000 MWA powerful reactors as well.
+Taking photos in the region is forbidden, I found these on GOOGLE. |

-Toward Harlets: http://www.guide-bulgaria.com/nw/vratsa/kozloduy/harlets and Hayredin. |
+Toward Harlets: http://www.guide-bulgaria.com/nw/vratsa/kozloduy/harlets and Hayredin: |

-http://www.guide-bulgaria.com/nw/vratsa/hayredin/hayredin In the first one there is a nice garden, I remember I relaxed in it for an afternoon. |
+In the first one there is a nice garden, I remember I relaxed in it for an afternoon. |

 Next little town is Mizia. |